 White Mountains's other long-term investments portfolio returned -5.8% for 2017.
 The results were primarily attributable to losses from foreign currency forward contracts and unfavorable results from private capital investments, including a \$15 million write-down to White Mountains's investment in Captricity.
 These losses were partially offset by strong private equity fund performance and favorable mark-to-market adjustments to the OneBeacon Surplus Notes.
 White Mountains's other long-term investments portfolio returned 0.8% for 2016.
-The results were primarily attributable to favorable mark-to-market adjustments to the OneBeacon Surplus Notes, mostly offset by losses from private equity funds and private capital investments.
+The results were primarily attributable to favorable mark-to-market adjustments to the OneBeacon Surplus Notes and private equital investments.